oslabs-beta/MONARQ/README.md

 There are two main functions that need to be invoked within your main Express/GraphQL server file.

-**Step 1:** `queryMap` is a function that will take a [Manifest Object](#required-user-inputs) and schema and return an object with created query/ mutation strings. `queryMap` takes two inputs:
+**Step 1:** `queryMap` is a function that will take a [Manifest Object](#required-user-inputs) and GQL schema and return an object with created query/ mutation strings. `queryMap` takes two inputs:

 - A [Manifest Object](#required-user-inputs)
-- User's schema as a GQLSchema.
+- User's schema as a GQL Schema.

 Invoke this function in your main Express/GraphQL server file and save the result as a variable.